 April 2, 2010 Volume 111 Number 7

-Business groups chose a union campaign at Silverton, Oregon, headquartered BrucePac as the test case in their lawsuit against a new worker freedom of conscience law in Oregon.
+Two business groups, Associated Oregon Industries (AOI) and the U.S. Chamber of Commerce, have chosen a union campaign at Silverton, Oregon, headquartered BrucePac as the test case in their lawsuit against a new worker freedom of conscience law in Oregon.
 But from a union perspective, the BrucePac campaign is a poster child for why the law is needed in the first place.

 BrucePac is a privately-held cooked meat and poultry processor with a largely immigrant workforce of about 350 employees at two plants in Silverton and Woodburn, Oregon.
 According to charges filed with the National Labor Relations Board, after employees met in June 2009 with representatives of Laborers Local 296 to talk about unionizing, BrucePac fired 17 union supporters.
 It would be illegal to fire workers for supporting a union, so BrucePac covered its tracks, union reps say, by laying off at least 25 other workers.
 The NLRB issued complaints in two of the charges, which were the subject of a week-long trial in mid-February before an administrative law judge.
 A decision in that consolidated case is still pending.

 BrucePac hired Jackson Lewis, the nation’s pre-eminent union-busting law firm, and held several mandatory meetings in the last half of 2009.
 Workers attending the meetings were reportedly told that signing a union card could put their jobs at risk.